 From December 10- January 30,

-it will move into the Gallery of the American University of Paris
+the Gallery of the American University of Paris

 (Self Portrait in Place)